 By pairing up a powerful email marketing tool with Salesforce Campaigns, you’ll be taking your automation to the next level.
 You’ll be able to create a list, segment data and send out email campaigns directly from within Salesforce.

-Managing your email database is easy and convenient because your list of leads or contacts are transferred into Campaign Members automatically; you can send your email to all of them, and their status will be updated effortlessly.
+Managing your email database is easy and convenient because your list of leads or contacts is transferred into Campaign Members automatically; you can send your email to all of them, and their status will be updated effortlessly.

 The examples of tools that have their own Salesforce connectors are Campaign Monitor, Pardot, Mailchimp and Dotmailer.